 Real life action man, Bear, has teamed up with the Scouts to bring kids 100 indoor activities to keep boredom at bay.

 Keep hyper tweenies and surly teenagers focused with these free revision guides for 11+, GCSEs and A levels.
 There are over 50 to keep them busy.

 Tune into naturalist broadcaster and author, Steve Backshall’s YouTube video where he answers questions about the natural world in his living room.
 Topics include everything from habitats to holotypes, parasites to pademelons.

-Brian Cox and a lineup of academics are sharing their brain power with Cosmic Shambles’ Stay at Home Festival.
-Sure to ignite the curious minds of little scientists.
+Back in Lockdown 1.0, Brian Cox and a lineup of academics shared their brain power with Cosmic Shambles’ Stay at Home Festival.
+Tune in to past talks and ignite the curious minds of little scientists.